Chart Color Schemes

 Housing

-Airport West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Airport West displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Airport West's dwelling structures, as per the latest Census data, consisted of 62.6% houses and 37.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This differed from Melbourne metro's structure, which was 75.8% houses and 24.2% other dwellings.
-Home ownership in Airport West stood at 39.0%, with mortgaged dwellings at 32.4% and rented ones at 28.6%.
-The median monthly mortgage repayment in the area was $2,085, lower than Melbourne metro's average of $2,167.
-The median weekly rent figure for Airport West was $401, compared to Melbourne metro's $410.
-Nationally, Airport West's mortgage repayments were higher at $2,085 versus the Australian average of $1,863, while rents were also higher at $401 compared to the national figure of $375.
+Airport West's dwelling structure, as per the latest Census, consisted of 62.6% houses and 37.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Airport West was at 39.0%, with the rest being mortgaged (32.4%) or rented (28.6%).
+The median monthly mortgage repayment was $2,085, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure was $401, compared to Melbourne metro's $390.
+Nationally, Airport West's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing